Letters of Evaluation

 Where should my letters be stored?

 You must establish an Intent to Apply file in the Health Professions Advising office.
+Your file is established in our office upon receipt of your Intent to Apply application.
 Your file stores all of your letters of evaluation and any additional items that the committee needs to review your file.

 Who should you ask to compose a letter on your behalf and how many letters should you request?

 The total number of letters that you can submit varies with the professional school and the application service.
 It is your responsibility to research the guidelines for the profession to which you are applying.
 Typically you should include letters from:

 - 1-2 Physicians/Dentists/Pharmacists/Optometrists/Veterinarians whom you have spent a significant amount of time shadowing

 - At least 2 science Professors who can attest to your personal attributes as well as your academic ability.

 - 1 non-science Professor who can give insight into other aspects of you, such as your writing ability, humanism, etc.

 If applicable you could also include letters from: